 Diversionary Program Attorneys Passaic County, NJ

-Protecting Clients’ Legal Rights Across Paterson, Clifton, Wayne, Little Falls, West Milford, Woodland Park and Passaic County
+Protecting Clients’ Legal Rights Across Paterson, Clifton, Wayne, Little Falls, West Milford, Woodland Park, and Passaic County

 Diversionary programs in New Jersey are intended to give first time offenders a reprieve and also keep the courts free form the log jam of petty offenders and non-violent criminals.
 Diversionary programs including the Pre-Trial Intervention Program (PTI), the Conditional Discharge Program, and the Veterans Diversion Program are all great options for those who qualify.

-If you or a loved one has been charged with a felony or a disorderly persons crime stemming from a drug crime, sex crime, juvenile offense, theft or fraud crime, or any other charges, you may be eligible for a diversionary program with the help of an experienced criminal law firm.
+If you or a loved one has been charged with a felony or a disorderly persons crime stemming from drug crime, sex crime, juvenile offense, theft or fraud crime, or any other charges, you may be eligible for a diversionary program with the help of an experienced criminal law firm.

 Call our office today for a free and confidential consultation regarding your charges and to learn more about how we can best serve your needs.